RickyCook/yaml_model/README.md

 ### ModelReference differences
-When adding a ModelReference field, these fields are considered to return a slug, or an instance of a Model.
+When adding a ModelReference field, these fields are considered to return a cat slug, or an instance of a Model.